gkorpal/gkorpal.github.io/_reading/book-list.md

   * **Basic Number Theory** by *A. Weil*: It presents algebraic number theory from the adelic perspective, showing how adelic methods could provide simple and unified proofs of all the results proved in algebraic number theory ([MathOverflow](https://mathoverflow.net/q/71727/)).
 * **Additive Number Theory: The Classical Bases** by *M. B. Nathanson*: This book gives introduction to the circle method and the sieve method.
 Nowadays, this field is called "arithmetic combinatorics" and uses ergodic theory and harmonic analysis.
   * **Elementary Methods in Number Theory** by *M. B. Nathanson*: The part 3 of this book gives a good introduction to additive number theory (Waring’s problem, sums of squares, and asymptotics of partition functions).
+  * **Introduction to Analytic and Probabilistic Number Theory** by *G. Tenenbaum (translated by P. D. F. Ion)*: Probabilistic methods (Part III of this book) grew out of Erdős' investigations of additive number theory problems.
+For more details see this [lecture by Rényi at ICM 1958](https://gkorpal.github.io/files/renyi1958.pdf).
   * **Sieves in Number Theory** by *G. Greaves*: Discusses the "small" sieve method of V. Brun, A.Selberg, H. Iwaniec and others.
   * **Three Pearls of Number Theory** by *A. Y. Khinchin*: A beautiful little book ([MAA](https://www.maa.org/press/maa-reviews/three-pearls-of-number-theory)).
 * **Topics in Classical Automorphic Forms** by *Iwaniec*: An introduction to the study of the analytic approach to modular forms.